-Top 5 tips for chart users
+Top 5 tips for reading price charts

 With so much information and advice in circulation these days, it’s very easy to get confused by what is real advice and what is actually a sales pitch dressed up as advice.
 I’ve been there myself and unfortunately it’s usually the latter.
 Half-cocked ideas put together by people who have never traded but have read enough so they can pass it on to you as advice.